How does this format work?

-- Test budget (a budget that will be used to cover for test expenses);
+- Test budget (the budget used to cover test expenses);

-More information about test settings you can find by clicking on ‘Read more’ in ‘CPC/SmartCPA Test Settings’, or by checking out articles about CPC and SmartCPA pricing models in our F.A.Q. for Advertisers.
+You can find more information about test settings by clicking on ‘Read more' in ‘CPC/SmartCPA Test Settings’ or by checking the articles about CPC and SmartCPA pricing models in our F.A.Q. for Advertisers.